 I purchased a case of small ½ cup sized mason jars, so I have 12 little cups ready to fill.
 (This is also about the amount that my family of 4 will eat in 5 days time).

-My kids get bored of the same food quickly so I usually make 4 different flavors.
-Their favorite flavors are vanilla, chocolate, berry, peanut butter and chocolate peanut butter.
+My kids get bored with the same food quickly so I usually make 4 different flavors.
+Their favorite flavors are vanilla, chocolate, berry, peanut butter, and chocolate peanut butter.

 To mass produce the chia puddings, I simply triple the amount for 1 chia pudding.
 Put that amount in the blender and pour that into 3 mason jars.
 Then I give the blender a little rinse and do it again with the other flavors until I have 12 jars of chia pudding ready to go in the fridge.